doyu/elc2019/index.md

 - RPI != IoT
 - IoT device just sends raw sensor data to Edge.
 - No ML running on microcontroller.
-- Let's see ML inference running on MCU.
+- Let's see actual ML inference running on MCU.
 - You'll get some feeling of what it's about.
 ---
 background-image: url(images/demo.png)